The Silver Elks Tooth

 Not heard, but felt.

-The talisman against his chest grew warm—not burning, but pulsing, like a heartbeat.
+The silver talisman against his chest grew warm—not burning, but pulsing, like a heartbeat.
 A deep stillness washed over him, silencing the storm, though it still raged.
 In that stillness, the mountain spoke—not in words, but through the silver.

 Not this one.